Pierre-Alain Raphan

-Pierre-Alain Raphan (born 6 April 1983 in Choisy-le-Roi) is a French accountant and politician representing La République En Marche!
+Pierre-Alain Raphan (born 6 April 1983) is a French accountant and politician representing En Marche.
 He was elected to the French National Assembly on 18 June 2017, representing the 10th constituency of the department of Essonne.

 In parliament, Raphan serves on the Committee on Cultural Affairs and Education.
 He is also a member of the French Parliamentary Friendship Group with Azerbaijan.
 In 2020, Raphan joined En commun (EC), a group within LREM led by Barbara Pompili.

+He stood down at the 2022 French legislative election, and was succeeded as MP by Antoine Léaument from La France Insoumise.